-According to Mankoff [11], the discipline of ethics provides an important critical perspective that can positively influence the research, practice and teaching of Human Computer Interaction.
-The understanding of its imperatives - like Beneficence, Respect for Persons, and Justice - must be a part of the scientific process of finding a solution to applied scientific problems.
-As service providers, there is a natural tendency to: help the customer know what is the best way to meet their goals - beneficence; and give them freedom of choice in the solutions we hand them - respect for persons.
-So standard curriculum implicitly addresses these issues.
-Justice is not so obvious and leads to issues of inclusion, such as fairness or equity in access to technology; being accessibility to people with disabilities an instance of this aspect.
+According to Mankoff [2], the discipline of ethics provides an important critical perspective that can positively influence the research, practice and teaching of Human Computer Interaction.
+The understanding of its imperatives, such as beneficence, respect for persons, and justice, must be a part of the scientific process of finding a solution to applied scientific problems.
+As service providers, there is a natural tendency for us to help the customer to know what is the best way to meet their goals (beneficence) and give them freedom of choice in the solutions we hand them (respect for persons).
+The standard curriculum implicitly addresses these issues.
+Justice is not so easily dealt with, and it raises issues of inclusion, such as fairness or equity in access to technology.
+Accessibility for people with disabilities is an instance of this aspect.

-In HCI teaching, this manifests in two situations: (1) making HCI learning accessible to people with various abilities; and (2) teaching accessibility aspects to every HCI student.
+In HCI teaching, this manifests itself in two situations: (1) making HCI learning accessible to people with various abilities; and (2) teaching accessibility aspects to every HCI student.

-According to [11], an HCI student must learn: a) to understand that as designers, they have a huge amount of control over who has access to the technology they produce - thus practitioners effectively define who is disabled with respect to their products; b) that not all forms of inclusion are just, because they may just lead to inequality at a different level.
-Too limited time spent on this lesson of accessibility and assistive technology can lead to misguided ideals.
-One bias is the usual tendency to seek out those who are like oneself as designers, something that can be attacked by an extra effort in knowing the target audience and evaluation techniques such as contextual inquiry.
+According to Mankoff [2], HCI students must learn: a) to understand that as designers, they have a huge amount of control over who has access to the technology they produce - thus practitioners effectively define who is disabled with respect to their products; and b) that not all forms of inclusion are just, because they may just lead to inequality at a different level.
+If we do no spend enough time on accessibility and assistive technology, we may end up with skewed ideals.
+One bias is the usual tendency to seek out those who are like ourselves as designers, something that can be attacked by an extra effort in getting to know the target audience and using techniques such as contextual inquiry [3].